Statistical association football predictions

-Statistical association football prediction is a method used in sports betting to predict the outcome of football matches by means of statistical tools.
+Statistical association football prediction is a method used in sports betting to predict the outcome of association football matches by means of statistical tools.
 The goal of statistical match prediction is to outperform the predictions of bookmakers, who use them to set odds on the outcome of football matches.
 The most widely used statistical approach to prediction is ranking.
 Football ranking systems assign a rank to each team based on their past game results, so that the highest rank is assigned to the strongest team.
-The outcome of the match can be predicted by comparing the opponents’ ranks.
+The outcome of the match can be predicted by comparing the opponents' ranks.
 Several different football ranking systems exist, for example some widely known are the FIFA World Rankings or the World Football Elo Ratings.

 There are three main drawbacks to football match predictions that are based on ranking systems: